Skip to main content

 4. Use Colour

-Or you could colour-code by time period, by exam board topic, or by themes.
+Different colours help your brain categorise information — red for causes, blue for events, green for consequences, purple for key people.
+Or colour-code by time period, by exam board topic, by theme.
 Whatever makes sense to you.

 5. Add Images and Symbols